Near-Optimal Dynamic Asset Allocation in Financial Markets with Trading Constraints: Portfolio Choice

-The anterior theorem reveals two paramount facets that lay the groundwork for the approximate method: (i) the existence of an artificial market, in which by construction the encapsulated objective function supplies an upper bound on the true value function, and (ii) the generic FOC's essential to this artificial market that succeed to ensure optimality in the constrained baseline $\mathcal{M}$.
-In the interest of the two aspects, let us turn to a full elucidation of $\mathcal{M}_{\widehat{\nu}}$ by conciliating the results in Theorem \ref{thm2} with the conceptualization of the fictitious market in section \ref{sec2.2} according to \citet{cvitanic1992convex}.
-Apurpose, parametrize $\widehat{\beta}_t$ as $\widehat{\beta}_t=-\widehat{\lambda}_t-\widehat{\sigma}_t^{-1}\widehat{\nu}_t$ for some $\widehat{\nu}_t\in \DD^{1,2}\left(\left[0,T\right]\right)^{d+m}$.
-Then, rewrite
+The above theorem reveals two paramount facets that lay the groundwork for the approximate method: (i) the existence of an artificial market, in which by construction the encapsulated objective function supplies an upper bound on the true value function, and (ii) the generic FOCs essential to this artificial market which succeed in ensuring optimality in the constrained baseline $\mathcal{M}$.
+In the interest of the two aspects, let us turn to a full specification of $\mathcal{M}_{\widehat{\nu}}$ by conciliating the results in Theorem \ref{thm2} with the conceptualisation of the fictitious market in section \ref{sec2.2} according to \citet{cvitanic1992convex}.
+To achieve this, parametrise $\widehat{\beta}_t=-\widehat{\lambda}_t-\widehat{\sigma}_t^{-1}\widehat{\nu}_t$ for some $\widehat{\nu}_t\in \DD^{1,2}\left(\left[0,T\right]\right)^{d+m}$, and rewrite